feurbano/data_management_2018/sections/section_1/l1_sql.md

 ## <a name="c_1.11"></a>1.11 LEFT JOIN
 ## <a name="c_1.12"></a>1.12 Nested queries
 ## <a name="c_1.13"></a>1.13 WINDOW functions

+A window function performs a calculation across a set of rows that are somehow related to the current row.
+This is similar to an aggregate function, but unlike regular aggregate functions, window functions do not group rows into a single output row, hence they are still able to access more than just the current row of the query result.
+In particular, it enables you to access previous and next rows (according to a user-defined ordering criteria) while calculating values for the current row.
+This is very useful, as a tracking data set has a predetermined temporal order, where many properties (e.g. geometric parameters of the trajectory, such as turning angle and speed) involve a sequence of GPS positions.
+It is important to remember that the order of records in a database is irrelevant.
+The ordering criteria must be set in the query that retrieves data.

 ## <a name="c_1.14"></a>1.14 INSERT, UPDATE, DELETE
 > Data modification in SQL is accomplished with three statements:
 > `INSERT`, `UPDATE`, `DELETE`.
 Syntax is pretty simple, let's see a few